willymcallister/willymcallister.github.io/_articles/rc-natural-response-derivation.md

 $\tau = \text{RC}$

-And we write the solution as:
+And we write the solution as,

 $v(t) = \text V_0\,e^{-t/\tau}$